DwieTwarze2000/vue-project/README.md

 - if logged added option to select phone numbers from list while selecting phone number to call
 - save call history to mongo db
 - after call, number of today calls is increased
+- prevent inputing letters and special characters to phone number inputs

 #### call history